Entrepreneurship is a drug and Callie England couldn’t neglect the euphoric high she felt with each hit.

 ‘Just the worst’

-Feeling as though she was selling false promises in exchange for cash, England found herself telling investors what she thought they wanted to her as she raised her final bridge round, she said.
+Feeling as though she was selling false promises in exchange for cash, England found herself telling investors what she thought they wanted to hear as she raised her final bridge round, she said.

-At her breaking point, England made the decision to leave Rawxies in 2016, giving the company’s board of directors full control.
+At her breaking point, England made the decision to step down as CEO of Rawxies in 2016, giving the company’s board of directors full control.

 “Truth be told is, the further away I got … it really wasn’t that hard to [mentally] bounce back.
 Once I sent in the resignation letter,” she said.
 “The hard thing is losing a company, everything you worked for is no longer there.
 It’s just the worst.”